Zeefbeest/ResearchMethods/README.md

 Texts will be cleaned and prepared for analysis (removing stop words, tokenization, etc.).

 #### Keyword Extraction:
-Identification of thematic keywords related to family/feelings and work/sports.
+A curated list of keywords related to family (e.g., “family,” “love,” “child,” “mother,” “father”) will be compiled based on prior research and thematic relevance.
 #### Frequency Analysis:
-Calculation of keyword frequencies per text and by author gender.
+Analyze the presence of family-related keywords in each text.
+Compare the frequency across male and female authors.
 #### Statistical Tests:
-Application of statistical methods to identify significant differences in thematic emphasis between male and female authors.
+Conduct statistical analyses to determine whether differences in thematic emphasis are significant.
 ---